GilesStrong/lumin/README.md

 The next step will be to try to increase the user base and number of contributors.
 I'm aiming to achieve this through presentations, tutorials, blog posts, and papers.

-Further improvments will be in the direction of implementing new methods and (HEP-specific) architectures, as well as providing helper functions and data exporters to statistical analysis packages like Combine and PYHF.
+Further improvements will be in the direction of implementing new methods and (HEP-specific) architectures, as well as providing helper functions and data exporters to statistical analysis packages like Combine and PYHF.

 ### Contributing & feedback